-- Material errors by value are those which are simply of significant numerical size to distort the reader's perception of the financial statements.
-Our assessment of the threshold for this depends upon the size of key figures in the financial statements, as well as other factors such as the level of public interest in the financial statements; - Errors which are material by nature may not be large in value, but may concern accounting disclosures of key importance and sensitivity, for example the salaries of senior staff: and - Errors that are material by context are those that would alter key figures in the financial statements from one result to another for example, errors that change successful performance against a target to failure.
+- Material errors by value are those w hich are simply of significant numerical size to distort the reader's perception of the financial statements.
+Our assessment of the threshold for this depends upon the size of key figures in the financial statements, as well as other factors such as the level of public interest in the financial statements; - Errors which are material by nature may not be large in value, but may concern accounting disclosures of key importance and sensitivity, for example the salaries of senior staff; and - Errors that are material by context are those that would alter key figures in the financial statements from one result to another for example, errors that change successful performance against a target to failure.

-Materiality for the Joint Committee consolidated accounts was set at £1.3 million which equates to around 2% percent of gross expenditure.
-We design our procedures to detect errors in specific accounts at a lower level of precision.
-For the Joint Committee core statements we have used £190k for materiality.
+Materiality for the Joint Committee consolidated financial statements was set at £1,250K which equates to c.2% of gross expenditure.
+For the Joint Committee core statements we have used £200K for materiality.

-Materiality for the Transport and Environment Committee accounts was set at £850k which equates to around 2% percent of gross expenditure.
+Materiality for the Transport and Environment Committee financial statements was set at £900K which equates to c.2% of gross expenditure.

-Materiality for the Grants Committee accounts was set at £160k which equates to around 2% percent of gross expenditure.
+Materiality for the Grants Committee financial statements was set at £150K which equates to c.2% of gross expenditure.